tanerochris/ping-react/_site/index.md

 1. Go to [Flutterwave](https://www.flutterwave.com/signup) and fill the signup form.
 2. Check your email for verification link, you may have to check your spam for the email.
 3. Follow the verification email, you will need to specify how you want to use Flutterwave to accept payment.
-4. Select how you will want to accept payment from flutterwave.
-Select the option of your choice, for my case I chosed "To Accept Payment as an Individual".
+4. Select how you will want to accept payment from Flutterwave.
+Select the option of your choice, for my case I chose "To Accept Payment as an Individual".
 <img src="./images/flut1.PNG" style="display: block; margin: auto;" />

 5. You will be asked to provide some documents to verify your identity.